 Floaters are a result of the natural aging process and, although annoying, are generally not a cause for concern.
 They usually diminish over time.

 If not treated promptly, this may lead to partial or complete loss of vision.
-If you notice a sudden increase in the number of floaters in your eye, you should consult an eye doctor immediately.
+If you notice a sudden increase in the number of floaters in your eye, which may or may not be accompanied by flashes of light and/or bleeding, you should consult an eye doctor immediately.